 |Ms A Lansdown||String Tutor|

-The National Curriculum requires students to listen to music analytically as well as appreciatively, to learn and perform music, and to understand the language of music using their own knowledge of music to be creative.
+The National Curriculum requires students to listen to music analytically as well as appreciatively; to learn and perform music; to understand the language of music; and to use their own knowledge of music to be creative.

-Music is also a specialism, and so students have the opportunity to specialise in a chosen instrument through the individual lessons scheme, and they can also share with other students who are committed to increasing their musical skills by taking part in the extra-curricular music groups such as the choir, band or any other of our musical ensembles.
+Music is also a specialism, and so students have the opportunity to specialise in a chosen instrument through the individual lessons scheme, and they can also share with other students who are committed to increasing their musical skills by taking part in our extra-curricular musical ensembles.

-GCSE Music and NCFE Music Technology courses are both available at KS4 and are very popular and successful, and A Level Music is offered in the Sixth Form.
+GCSE Music and NCFE Music Technology courses are both available at KS4, and are very popular and successful, and A Level Music is offered in the Sixth Form.